onflow/docs/docs/networks/flow-networks/accessing-crescendo.md

 - Crescendo has significantly fewer validator nodes, resulting in a faster block rate compared to Mainnet
 - Crescendo is configured with shorter epochs (about 12 hours, compared to 7 days on Mainnet)

-## Accessing Flow Crescendo
+## Accessing Flow Crescendo Previewnet

-Flow Crescendo is available for access at this URL:
+Flow Crescendo Previewnet is available for access at this URL:

 ```
-access.crescendo.nodes.onflow.org:9000
+access.previewnet.nodes.onflow.org:9000
 ```

 For example, to access the network using the [Flow Go SDK](https://github.com/onflow/flow-go-sdk):